 Where it all goes wrong with marketing planning

-To save your $149, our notes from the book can be summed up in these 6 lessons.
+Our key learnings from the book can be summed up in these 6 lessons.
 And as we re-read these 20+ year old notes, we were inspired by an even older movie scene.
 The one with Meg Ryan in the restaurant.

 - The strategic planning process is normally top down – it’s never owned by those who must implement the plans.
 Yes.